cosmos/cosmos/WHITEPAPER.md

 in the following 28 days.
 The price will be determined by dividing 16,000,000 by the total effective purchasing power of all the bids.

-#### Gnuclear Foundation
+#### Atom Foundation

-The Gnuclear foundation is an external entity that is hired to develop the Gnuclear network.
-Quark holders can vote to change the foundation by changing the `GnuclearFoundationAddress` parameter.
+The Atom foundation is an external entity that is hired to develop the Atom network.
+Quark holders can vote to change the foundation by changing the `AtomFoundationAddress` parameter.
 This foundation will have 4,000,000 quarks, of which 1,200,000 are pre-vested, and the rest will vest over a period of 4 years, all of which can be used to the full extent for voting.

-#### Gnuclear Hub Block Reward
+#### Atom Hub Block Reward

 Every block rewards all the validators and delegators in proportion to their bonded quarks (before commissions).
 There will be roughly 6,000,000 quarks